-Immediate echolalia refers to when a child repeats words or phrases very quickly after first hearing them.
+Refers to when a child repeats words or phrases very quickly after first hearing them.
 For example, a child may immediately repeat a question (“Do you want some milk?”) instead of responding with the appropriate reply (“Yes” or “No”).

 In addition to parroting of an entire phrase, some children may immediately repeat the last few words of a sentence to indicate their answer.
 Professionals suggest that this may be a way of lowering anxiety or “buying time” to process the question before providing their answer.

-Delayed echolalia refers to when a child echoes words or phrases long after first hearing them.
+Refers to when a child echoes words or phrases long after first hearing them.
 The delay can last hours, weeks, or even months after the child first hears the word or phrase, making it seem far out of context when the imitation occurs.
 For example, a child with delayed echolalia may begin to sing “Happy Birthday” to every person who enters a room (after having picked up the song from a birthday party attended months before).

 How to Interact With Children with Echolalia